instructlab/community/CONTRIBUTING.md

 ## Contributing In General

-Our project welcomes external contributions.
-If you have an itch, please feel free to scratch it.

-To contribute code or documentation, please submit a [pull request](/pulls).
+Our project welcomes external contributions.To contribute code or documentation, please submit a [pull request](/pulls).

 A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the [issue tracker](/issues).
 Before embarking on a more ambitious contribution, please quickly [get in touch](#communication) with us.
+Also important is that you need to agree to the terms of [Developer Certificate of Origin (DCO)](https://developercertificate.org/) by signing off your commits.

 **Note: We appreciate your effort, and want to avoid a situation where a contribution requires extensive rework (by you or by us), sits in backlog for a long time, or